Languages of Singapore: Other Chinese varieties

 Other Chinese varieties also have a presence in Singapore.
 Amongst them, Hokkien used to be an unofficial language of business until the 1980s.
 Hokkien was also used as a lingua franca among Chinese Singaporeans, and also among Malays and Indians to communicate with the Chinese majority.
 As of 2012, according to demographic figures, the five main Chinese linguistic groups in Singapore are Hokkien (41.1%), Teochew (21.0%), Cantonese (15.4%), Hakka (7.9%) and Hainanese (6.7%), while Hokchew/Hokchia (Fuzhou dialect), Henghua (Puxian Min), and Shanghainese have smaller speaker bases.
+Chinese varieties tend to mainly be spoken among the older generation.

-Other than Mandarin, the two most commonly spoken varieties of Chinese are Hokkien which is the dominant dialect and Cantonese, both of which are mainly spoken among the older generation.
+The two most commonly spoken Chinese languages other than Mandarin as of 2022 are Hokkien, which accounts for half of non-Mandarin Chinese speakers and Cantonese, spoken natively by 25% of other Chinese speakers.
 Cantonese has notably remained in a stronger state compared to other non-Mandarin Chinese varieties due to the popularity of media in the language, particularly Hong Kong cinema and television shows broadcast via cable television or online which are preferred by viewers over their Mandarin-dubbed versions on free-to-air television.
 This has also resulted in some non-native speakers understanding or learning the language.
 Teochew is being replaced by Hokkien, while other Chinese varieties are increasingly less commonly heard nowadays.